nihallakshmankonchady/performance-test-scripts/utilities/vidvolumeutility/README.md

 ### Contains
-* this folder contains java utility for volume of VID's generation
+This folder contains JAVA utility for volume of VID's generation.